1964 United States Senate election in Wyoming

 The 1964 United States Senate election in Wyoming took place on November 3, 1964.
-Incumbent Democratic Senator Gale W. McGee ran for re-election to his second term.
-In the general election, he faced Republican nominee John S. Wold, the former Chairman of the Republican Party of Wyoming and a former State Representative.
+Incumbent Democratic senator Gale W. McGee ran for re-election to his second term.
+In the general election, he faced Republican nominee John S. Wold, the former chairman of the Republican Party of Wyoming and a former state representative.
 Despite Wyoming's long conservative streak, McGee was aided by the strong performance by President Lyndon B. Johnson in Wyoming.
-McGee ended up winning re-election by a relatively narrow, but decisive, margin, beating Wold 54-46%.
+McGee ended up winning re-election by a relatively narrow, but decisive, margin, beating Wold 54% to 46%.